-These Salt River wild horses need your help, please consider getting involved and becoming a sponsor.
+These Salt River wild horses need your help, please consider becoming their sponsor so that we can give them sanctuary for the rest of their lives.
 We are not funded by anyone but YOU, the public.

-Your support will make a real difference, your donation goes 100% to caring for these wild horses and supporting the fight for all of their herd.
+Your support will make a real difference, as it goes 100% to caring for these wild horses and supporting the humane treatment for all of the Salt River wild horses.

 Rosco would have suffered a slow and cruel death all alone in the field where we found him in, because he was abandoned right after his birth.
 The new stallion who had just taken over his band, made his mother abandoned him, we had never witnessed this behavior before and it was hard to watch.
 So after waiting a few hours to see if his band would come back, the SRWHMG carefully surrounded him and loaded him on a blanket in an SUV.